Personalized Transcranial Electrical Stimulation: A Review of Computational Modeling and Optimization: Forward modeling for personalized tES

 The next step is mesh generation for model construction, where the segmented head tissues are discretized into a network of nodes and elements to enable numerical simulations (Fig.~\ref{fig:framework} C).
 High-quality meshes are critical for accurately modeling electric field distributions and optimizing computational efficiency.
 The mesh resolution directly affects the model’s ability to capture the complex geometry of the head and faithfully replicate the spatial patterns of electric fields during tES.
 The choice of meshing methods depends on the numerical methods employed.
 In computational modeling, a mesh is a crucial bridge connecting physical problems to mathematical models.
 Different numerical methods have distinct requirements and approaches for meshing.

-The Finite Element Method (FEM) is the most widely adopted~\cite{khalil1977parametric, wagner2004three}, owing to its flexibility in handling complex geometries and heterogeneous, anisotropic conductivity distributions~\cite{wagner2007transcranial}.
+The Finite Element Method (FEM) is the most widely adopted~\cite{miranda2006modeling,datta2009gyri,khalil1977parametric, wagner2004three,rampersad2014simulating}, owing to its flexibility in handling complex geometries and heterogeneous, anisotropic conductivity distributions~\cite{wagner2007transcranial}.
 FEM discretizes the volume into small elements, enabling high-fidelity approximations of electric fields in intricate anatomical structures.
-An alternative approach is the Boundary Element Method (BEM), which simplifies the problem by meshing only the boundaries between tissues~\cite{salinas20093d, fuchs2002standardized}.
+An alternative approach is the Boundary Element Method (BEM), which simplifies the problem by meshing only the boundaries between tissues~\cite{salinas20093d, susnjara2019stochastic,vsuvsnjara2022uncertainty}.
 By reducing the problem dimensionality, BEM substantially lowers computational demands.
 However, its applicability is limited in cases involving significant conductivity inhomogeneity or anisotropy~\cite{dayarian2023evaluating, vsuvsnjara2021stochastic}.
-Despite these challenges, recent methodological advances have improved BEM's robustness for tES applications~\cite{susnjara2019stochastic, vsuvsnjara2022uncertainty}.
-The Finite Difference Method (FDM) presents another option, discretizing the domain on structured grids.
-While FDM is conceptually simple and computationally efficient for regular geometries, it struggles with irregular anatomical boundaries and spatially varying conductivities, which can compromise simulation accuracy~\cite{turovets20143d}.
+Despite these challenges, recent methodological advances have improved BEM's robustness for tES applications~\cite{susnjara2019stochastic, vsuvsnjara2022uncertainty}. \yy{The Finite Difference Method (FDM) presents another option, discretizing the domain on structured grids.
+While FDM is conceptually simple and computationally efficient for regular geometries, it may face limitations when applied to irregular anatomical boundaries and spatially varying conductivities~\cite{turovets20143d}.
+However, modern numerical (e.g., MagStim) schemes and some commercial software have implemented strategies that mitigate these challenges, for example through refined discretization and dedicated treatments of non-rectangular geometries.
+Consequently, FDM-based solvers can still provide accurate solutions for many practical head models.}